apfeif4/Weather-Application/README.md

-Here’s a clear, beginner-friendly README.md template you can use for your Python weather program.
-You can copy, edit, and expand it as needed:

-⸻

 🌦️ Python Weather App

 A simple Python program to check the current weather for any city using a public weather API.